 What’s the analogy in this other situation where you have kids craving the candy?
-Candy here is love, affection, and adoration.
+So the candy here is love, affection, and adoration.
 But at some point early on, these kids in the basement have learned or have had that warped, have had that desire for love, connection, adoration, affection, warped because of microtraumas when they were starting out, when they were even younger.
 And the attempt to keep it down is how most dudes live when they’re on their own.

 You see some very dysfunctional men’s groups, some incel, MGTOW, this sort of thing where they go monk.
 It’s basically they’re like, “I can’t handle the potential fallout of any woman walking through my door because she’s just offering candy all the time.
 80% of them.”
 To them, it seems like 100% of them are offering candy.
-I’d rather just alone and never open the door because I can manage those kids in the basement, keep that door shut because the candy is not in the house.
+I’d rather just be alone and never open the door because I can manage those kids in the basement, keep that door shut because the candy is not in the house.

 We just have slops or we just settle for slop, but at least the kids don’t break out of the basement.
 Hopefully, you understand that analogy in that second case, dysfunctional relationship.
 In the healthy relationship situation, even before the healthy mate comes in and presents her healthy, nutritious food, even before that, if you know, along the way, 80% of the women who knock on the door of that healthy home, as soon as they see, “Oh, you have candy” or “You have junk food.
 Oh, okay.
 We’re not interested in that.
 My kids aren’t craving it because we have delicious and healthy food.”
 There’s no kids in the basement trying to get out to eat your candy, so there’s no problem here.
 We just say thank you, please move on, and we just close the door.

 There’s no attraction.
 There’s no chemistry there.
 But the chemistry happens because of that craving for the love and the candy that they didn’t get before.
 Now, what’s the solution?
 Obviously, moving from the second situation, where you’re dealing with slop most of the time, and – and then the basement exiles are craving the candy, to the situation where that father is able to serve healthy, nutritious food because he’s in charge.
 And so, maybe if we take that analogy even – a little bit even further.
-In the second situation, it’s not that the father can cook healthy, nutritious food, it’s that the kids don’t trust him to cook.
+In the second situation, it’s not that the father can’t cook healthy, nutritious food, it’s that the kids don’t trust him to cook.
 So, they just kick him out of the kitchen and try to cook themselves, these kids cooking.
-And they make shitty food, and it just turns out as this slop.
+And they make shitty food, and it just turns out it’s kind of this slop.
 Alright, so that’s the analogy there.
 So, how do we move from second situation to the first situation?

 The reason why it’s not coming naturally to us and why most of society isn’t working on themselves to move from that second situation to the first situation, from the candy situation to the healthy situation, is because of one of the dangerous myths that I mentioned.
-Well, because of the three myths that I mentioned earlier, and then in addition, this other dangerous myth, that our only hope for finding the love that our parts crave is actually from the outside.
+Well, because of the three myths that I mentioned earlier, and then in addition to this other dangerous myth, that our only hope for finding the love that our parts crave is actually from the outside.
 So, in the unhealthy candies case, the kids don’t trust the dad to make good-tasting food.

 So, they either force them to make slop or they make slop themselves and kick him out of the kitchen.
 And then they end up craving candy because that’s what they got used to seeing as food, and they’ve never actually tasted healthy, nutritious food.
 This is why most people haven’t actually experienced or knowingly experienced unconditional love, because even if someone was offering it to them, they wouldn’t have recognized it because they’re looking for candy.
-Now, I’ll get into that later but it’s one of those things where you get used to, like a Pavlovian thing, you get used to love in a certain way.
+Now, I’ll get into that later but it’s one of those things where you get used to, like a Pavlovian thing, your parts get used to love in a certain way.

 Okay, moving onto the next slide.
 We’ve got your exiles in relationships.
 I’m going to go through this part more quickly, so please follow along in your slides.
 We have these exiled parts, the basement parts of us, that are loved-starved and vulnerable inner child parts.
-And these exile parts become obsessed with finding someone who can “rescue” them out of the basement and out of their desperation, and they end up blinding the whole system, the whole household, to the other person’s faults.
+And these exiled parts become obsessed with finding someone who can “rescue” them out of the basement and out of their desperation, and they end up blinding the whole system, the whole household, to the other person’s faults.

 Maybe I’ll use the analogy of the team.
-They blind team you to the partner, the potential love interest, or if you’re in a relationship, your partner, and that’s how they end up in this neurotic relationship.
+They blind team you to the partner, the potential love interest, or if you’re in a relationship, your partner, her falls, and that’s how they end up in this kind of neurotic relationship.
 Because your exiles are so needy and vulnerable, they’ll make you stay with that person too long or they’ll make you overreact to perceived hurt by that person, or they make you try to control the other person.

-Hopefully, you’ve seen this or experienced this in relationships.
+Hopefully, either you’ve seen this or experienced this in relationships.
 It’s very common.
-I’ve ever experienced all of these, by the way.
-It’s very common to see Hollywood depictions of a woman, a battered wife situation, where she’s staying too long with an obviously bad man.
+I’ve experienced all of these, by the way.
+It’s very common to see Hollywood depictions of a woman, sort of like a battered wife situation, where she’s staying too long with an obviously bad man.
 And that’s because her exiles are needy and vulnerable, and they’re used to getting candy.
 Because the kid are used to love being like candy.
 It’s unhealthy and the candy man is this guy.
 And they’re used to that.